 - Partiality of auditor

 4) What Is Included in audited financials?

 An audit determines to create financial reports that are trustworthy and external users can have faith in on as a reasonable illustration of the business’s performance and condition.
-Audits have three steps.
+Advantages of financial audit have three steps.

 - Planning and risk evaluation

 - Testing of internal controls